Anita-P-B/TinyVisionPipeline/README.md

 ```bash
 python tiny_vision_pipeline/prediction/predict.py --custom_test "path/to/your/images"
 ```
-(Replace path/to/your/images with the path to your image folder.)
+*(Replace "path/to/your/images" with the actual path to your image folder.)*

 ✅ Pro tip:
 If your model was saved on a GPU but you're running on CPU now, no worries—predict.py automatically handles the device (CPU/GPU) for smooth running.